 - There is a set timetable

-- Not all bus routes run everyday or all year
+- Not all bus routes run every day or all year

-- Doesn’t go everywhere
+- It doesn’t go everywhere

 - You may still need a car/taxi to get to your activities